dlt-hub/dlt/docs/website/docs/verified-sources/sql_database.md

 5. It's important to keep the pipeline name and destination dataset name unchanged.
 The pipeline name is crucial for retrieving the [state](https://dlthub.com/docs/general-usage/state) of the last pipeline run, which includes the end date needed for loading data incrementally.
 Modifying these names can lead to [“full_refresh”](https://dlthub.com/docs/general-usage/pipeline#do-experiments-with-full-refresh) which will disrupt the tracking of relevant metadata(state) for [incremental data loading](https://dlthub.com/docs/general-usage/incremental-loading).

-Thats it!
+That's it!
 Enjoy running your SQL Database DLT pipeline!